FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar-group.md

 ### `barWidth`

 The `barWidth` prop takes a number and sets the width of the bar to that number.
 If not provided, the default is determined by a combination of the total available width for the group of bars, the number of bars in the group, and the padding between the bars within the group.
+Takes precedence over `barCount` prop.
+Use this for the most fine grained control of bar width.

+### `barCount`

+The `barCount` prop takes a number and sets the width of the bar as if there X data points.
+If not provided, the default is determined by the `chartBounds` and number of data points.
+Useful for getting a fixed bar width regardless of the number of data points.
+Use this for a more general control of bar width.

 ### `onBarSizeChange`